KPMcDonough49/phase_3_project/README.md

 ### Model Creation and Evaluation

-After preprocessing our data, we created a dummy matrix in which our model predictions "functional" (the majority class) for every well.
+After preprocessing our data, we created a dummy matrix in which our model predicts "functional" (the majority class) for every well.
 The confusion matrix below shows the output of predictions for that model.

 ![Dummy](images/dummy_matrix.png)